 All assessing units publish tentative and final assessment rolls annually.
 In The Town of Rye, the tentative roll is published on June 1st every year.
 At that time, you can check your assessment, market value and related information, as well as review the assessments of other properties in the community.

 Since the Town of Rye assesses at 100% of market value it is important that you check your assessment annually when the tentative roll is published on or about June 1st.
-Grievance Day is always the 3rd Tuesday in June.
+In accordance with NYS Real Property Tax Law, the Town's Grievance Day is always the 3rd Tuesday in June.

 After making any necessary adjustments, the FINAL assessment roll is published on September 15th every year.